Gaining a NZ Firearms Licence

 If you are visiting New Zealand for less than a year and need a firearms licence, apply for a visitor licence.

-More information on applying for a NZ firearms licence, including the current processing times, is available here.
+More information on applying for a NZ firearms licence is available here.

 Hunting on Public Conservation Land